Energy-efficient predictive control for connected, automated driving under localization uncertainty: Data-driven Design of and

 \section{Data-driven Design of $V_f(\cdot)$ and $\mathcal{X}_f$}

-In this section, we introduce a data-driven way to construct the terminal cost function $V_f(\cdot)$ and the terminal set $\mathcal{X}_f$.
+In this section, we introduce a data-driven way to construct the terminal cost function $V_f(\cdot)$ and the terminal set $\mathcal{X}_f$, which is proposed in \cite{ejoalmpc}.
 The terminal cost function $V_f(\cdot)$ represents the remaining energy-to-spend until the vehicle crosses the upcoming traffic light.
-The terminal set $\mathcal{X}_f$ should be designed to satisfy the corresponding traffic light crossing time constraints in \eqref{eq:TL constraint}, which impose the vehicle state to cross the upcoming traffic light within the predetermined time step.
+The terminal set $\mathcal{X}_f$ is designed to satisfy the corresponding traffic light crossing time constraints in \eqref{eq:TL constraint}, which impose the vehicle state to cross the upcoming traffic light within the predetermined time step.